There are two main challenges that often keep managers from spending more of their time coaching.

 Once managers can identify the areas they want their coachees to “own” and couple that with easily accessible LMS resources, coaches can save time and get coachees to take a more active role in their development.

 A sales manager using their LMS with Actionable Coaching might sound like this, “Samantha, we talked a lot about closing today.
 Please go to our learning management system and review the training module on gaining commitment.
-We can talk about it during our next one-on-one.”
+We can talk about it during our next one-on-one or virtual coaching session.”

 What Is Needed To Utilize Active Coaching